AquaSavvy (regenerated)

 2. More human-centric use case of digital twins

-Secondly, the use case of this digital twin concept is human-centred rather than technocentric; to communicate and visualise broad approaches to urban water resource management from a bottom-up perspective.
-Further the intended stakeholders is wider than the conventional, to include not only city authorities, urban planners, utility companies, and other stakeholders who will use or contribute to the digital twin, but also non-conventional stakeholders including the general public, and more-than-human actors like biodiversity and ecosystem components.
+Secondly, the use case of this digital twin concept is human-centred rather than technocentric.
 This shift alters the perspective from solely considering aspects of risks and technical infrastructure to also encompass nature, human, and spatial aspects relating to synergy and integration with urban design and development.
-The project and its associated tool is intended to incorporate non-traditional knowledge alliances, and as such is envisioned at a different level of technical detail than is typically considered in professional GIS applications.
+The project and its associated visual tool are intended to incorporate non-traditional knowledge alliances, and as such is envisioned at a different level of technical detail than is typically considered in professional GIS applications.
 It is more similar to a game world, in that it is intended to be curated, emergent, open-ended and not photo-realistic.

 3. More efficient and dynamic data integration